tinchomengo/UnFollowers-Detector/README.md

 After that, execute the _detectorbytincho.exe_ file and then you will be able to navigate the folder where you stored the extracted zip files

-The 2 files that are needed inside the extracted file, are stored in the following folder:
+The 2 files that are needed inside the extracted zip, are stored in the following folder:

 _Extracted Folder Name (e.g. johnsmith_20230401)_ > _followers_and_following_